mstksg/inCode/copy/entries/monad-plus-1.md

 You can think of the last do block conceptually this way: remember, `h3` does not represent the `Just 1` value --- `h3` represents the number *inside* the `Just 1` --- the 1.
 So `h4` is supposed to represent the number inside its value, too.
-But because `hit h3` results in `Nothing`, `Nothing` has no value "inside", so `h4` doesn't even have a value!
+But because `hit h3` results in `Nothing`; `Nothing` has no value "inside", so `h4` doesn't even have a value!
 So obviously it doesn't even make sense to call `powerup h4`...therefore `h5` has no value either!
-It's therefore meaningless to call `powerup h5`, so meaningless to `return h6`...the entire thing is a disaster/fiasco.
+It's therefore meaningless to call `powerup h5`, so meaningless to `return h6`...the entire thing is a beautiful disaster.
+A fiasco.
 Mission accomplished!

 The whole thing works as expected; you can even die suddenly with `die`, which ignores your current health.